prajnar123123213/snake_2025/README.md

 baseurl: "/student_2025"
 ```

 **Set Repository Name in Makefile**: Adjust the `REPO_NAME` variable in your Makefile to match your GitHub repository's name.
 This action facilitates the automatic updating of posts and notebooks on your local development server, improving the development process.
+Changing your port number can really help avoid confusion when trying to run multiple projects on your personal machine.

 ```make
 # Configuration, override port with usage: make PORT=4200